 I think awareness should be spread among the young people about the social and emotional needs of the elderly.
 They should be made to understand, just fulfilling the medical needs and sending the parents on pilgrimages or holidays is just not enough.

 Every word of greeting had a new meaning for me this year.
 If you suffer pain, discomfort, loss of self respect and bouts of depression for eight long months, and if your ordeal gets over exactly on the new year’s eve, then the dawn of New year means a lot to You.
-I cherish every greeting sent by my friends and family, even the service folk like my pest control boy.
-Though I didn’t party, though I didn’t attend a midnight mass like a good christian, though I didn’t churn out special dishes from my kitchen, I felt good at the stroke of 12 and happily watched the fireworks from my window.
+I cherish every greeting sent by my friends and family.
+Though I didn’t party, though I didn’t attend a midnight mass, though I didn’t churn out special dishes from my kitchen, I felt good at the stroke of 12 and happily watched the fireworks from my window.
 I was happy to wake up and open the facebook and to be greeted by all the friends and acquaintances.